 This statement is made pursuant to section 54 of the Modern Slavery Act (the “Act”) and constitutes the modern slavery and human trafficking statement of the British Business Bank plc (“BBB”) and its subsidiaries, British Business Investments Limited and the Start-up Loans Company Limited for the financial year ended 31 March 2018.
 References to “we”, “us” and “our” are to all of these companies and references to the “BBB Group” are to the BBB and its subsidiaries.

-This statement, which will be reviewed annually and updated as required, has been reviewed and approved by the Board of Directors of British Business Bank plc on 13 July.
+This statement, which will be reviewed annually and updated as required, has been reviewed and approved by the Board of Directors of British Business Bank plc on 12 July 2018.

 Chief Executive Officer